Skip to main content

 1. Connect the console to the network using an Ethernet cable.

-4. Get the IP using Solidyne Multi-Discovery.
+4. Obtain the IP using Solidyne Multi-Discovery.

-Streaming configuration
+Streaming Configuration

 Destination IP (Basic settings)

-Audio options
+Audio Options

 Access: Configuration → Audio. image.png